whipowill/d2-plugy-qol/Guides/Video.md

 		- Turn on ``no gamma``.
 	- On the ``Extensions`` tab:
 		- Turn on ``MGL_EXT_swap_control``.
-- Modify your PlugY shortcut target to include ``-w -3dfx -nofixaspect -direct -txt``.
+- Modify your game shortcut target to include ``-w -3dfx -nofixaspect -direct -txt``.

 ### Wine